Cesky Krumlov Food

 Kulajda

 Kulajda is a South Bohemian-style soup made with mushrooms, potatoes, dill, cream, vinegar, and often a poached egg.
 It works well as a first course in a tavern or restaurant because it shows the region’s use of forest mushrooms, dairy, and sour seasoning.
-It is especially useful in cooler months, when a soup-and-main meal is easier than ordering several heavy dishes.
+It is especially good in cooler months, when a soup-and-main meal is easier than ordering several heavy dishes.

 Svíčková na smetaně